abcarroll/simple-ansi-escape/README.md

 ```

 `::ansiEscape()` tries to be very flexible in what you pass it.
 The first parameter can be either an array with
 one or more array elements, or a string.
-In it's array form, each array element should correspond to a single *escape
+In its array form, each array element should correspond to a single *escape
 alias* such as "color/yellow" in the previous example.
-In it's string form, you can pass comma-, space- or
+In its string form, you can pass comma-, space- or
 semicolon-delimited *escape aliases*.
 Examples:

 ```php